super-dots/fn-vim/README.md

 ## Description

-A superdots plugin that overrides the generic fn* functions with vim/ultisnips ones
+A superdots plugin that overrides the generic `fn*` functions with vim/ultisnips ones.

 ## Installing